SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 severe COVID-19 (and recall that, as they're using logistic regression, we're always dealing in [log odds ratios](https://en.wikipedia.org/wiki/Logistic_regression#Logistic_function,_odds,_odds_ratio,_and_logit)).
 The predictors are in the column on the left.
 The thing in the middle is sometimes called a ["forest plot"](https://en.wikipedia.org/wiki/Forest_plot): the favorable situation (odds ratio < 1.0) is on the left, and unfavorable on the right.
-You want to see the central blob _and_ it's 95% confidence interval be on one side or the other of 1.0 in order to declare that variable is a good predictor.
+You want to see the central blob _and_ its 95% confidence interval be on one side or the other of 1.0 in order to declare that variable is a good predictor.
 Note that: use of statins is a good predictor (and in the good direction); diabetes is a good predictor (in the bad direction); nothing else makes the